oroinc/platform/src/Oro/Bundle/UserBundle/Resources/doc/api/role.md

 #### get_subresource

-Retrieve the records of users who are assigned to a specific user role record.
+Retrieve records of users who are assigned to a specific user role record.

 #### get_relationship